-If you unblock a blocked email address all of your historical data will now include the unblocked email address data.
+If you unblock a previously blocked email address, all of your historical data will now include the unblocked email address data.

-Advanced Filters allow you to “filter in” or “filter out” emails based on conditions you create when creating an advanced filter.
+Advanced Filters allows you to “filter in” or “filter out” emails based on conditions you set when creating an advanced filter.

 If you want to only view data where [email protected] emailed into your company you would create a filter that says:

 Filter when FROM -> EQUALS -> [email protected]